gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

-# Learn how to create HTML/ZIP/PNG polyglot files in JavaScript
+# Learn How to Create HTML/ZIP/PNG Polyglot Files in JavaScript

 ## Table of contents